Azure/azure-sdk/CONTRIBUTING.md

-# Azure SDK Contributing Guide
+# Azure SDK Website Contributing Guide

-The Azure SDK project welcomes contributions and suggestions.
+The Azure SDK website project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.